 Classrooms at Foothills provide environments for student well-being, active learning and supporting individualized needs.
 Each class is balanced with a Universal Design for Learning so that all students have the opportunity to thrive in their learning and flourish socially and emotionally.
 The environment in the classrooms also provides active furniture to aid with regulation, flexible working spaces for collaboration, quiet areas and opportunities for movement.

 Rooms are equipped with Smartboards and all students are assigned an electronic device such as an iPad, Chromebook or laptop.
 The device is provided by the school and there are no added technology fees for families. iPads are deployed in the younger grades as they have a wide range of appropriately levelled learning applications.
-Chromebooks are used throughout the middle years of school due to their excellent compatibility with our school-wide use of Google Classroom.
+Chromebooks are used throughout the middle years of school due to their excellent compatibility with our school-wide use of Google Workspace for Education.
 In high school, students have the experience to know what works best for them and there is a greater degree of choice in their device based upon proven experience of success with the device or technology.
 Where students require greater technological supports, further Assistive Technologies are provided

 Compensation versus Remediation

-Foothills Academy supports students through both remedial instruction (which targets improving the foundational skills a student needs to master) and compensatory approaches (which teaches strategies the student can use to build on their strengths and work around their weaknesses).
+Foothills Academy supports students through both remedial instruction (which targets improving the foundational skills a student needs to master) and compensatory approaches (which teach strategies the student can use to build on their strengths and work around their weaknesses).
 Remedial instruction addresses skills deficits while compensatory approaches help students reach their full potential.
 Remedial approaches include a focus on repetition, breaking tasks down into smaller chunks and re-teaching skills.
 Compensatory approaches or accommodations may utilize Assistive Technology such as audiobooks, text-to-speech software and speech recognition software that converts a student’s own words to text.
 Our goal is to find the right balance between remediation and compensatory approaches for each student.

 Some students require specialized and individualized supports such as Psychology Services, Assistive Technology, Occupational Therapy or Speech-Language Therapy.
 These services are provided on an as-needed basis and are explored more in-depth through the links above.